PabloGancharov/PabloGancharov.github.io/_posts/2018-11-24-changelog-kafka-experiment.markdown

 The application should follow some rules:

 * Have a MYSQL database
-* Tables should have an `last_updated_at` timestamp column or an incremental revision id that automatically updates on every row save
 * MYSQL binlog should be enabled

-if you don't have any app like that, this is as simple drupal example to load with `docker-compose`
+If you don't have any app like that, this is as simple drupal example to load with `docker-compose`

 a. create a file named `docker-compose.yml` with the following content inside: